Nahar-K/DemoProject-Guild/README.md

 Hello!
 My name is Kamrun Nahar and I am from Brooklyn, NY.

 The following test script is to demonstrate how a user can go to Amazon and search for a pair of sunglasses specifically from the brand Oakley, and add in two units of their selected choice to their cart.
+I used Java Selenium to write this code.

 The test scenario consists of the user already having an Amazon account and being logged in.